doug-h-rice/virtual-multicomp/README.md

 *  Warning:- Windows Defender was reporting it as a Trojan Win32/Wacatac.B!ml
 *  Not sure why.

+I had cases where I had two folders with what I though was the same source code.

+When I built the code I got a warning, in one folder while the other folder did not.

 When developing the 6502 I got a warning.
 Making the RAM memory bigger stopped this When developing the z80  I got a warning.
 Making the RAM memory bigger stopped this